Data Visualization Case Study: Pie Charts are Evil?

-Pie Charts are evil?
-Well, given the correct situation, pie charts can be used to your advantage.
-The following case study uses Power BI samples to review examples and provide recommendations to get the most out of an often misused visualization.
+Are pie charts evil?
+Given the correct situation, pie charts can be used to your advantage in telling your data story.
+The following case study uses Power BI samples to review examples and provide recommendations to get the most out of an often misused visualization in Excel or Power BI.

 Issues with Pie Charts